Wander Franco Player Props: Rays vs. Braves

-The Tampa Bay Rays, including Wander Franco (.273 on-base percentage in past 10 games, 68 points below season-long percentage), battle starting pitcher Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.
+Wander Franco -- with a slugging percentage of .550 in his past 10 games, including two home runs -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Bryce Elder on the mound, on July 9 at 1:40 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Braves.
+In his previous game he had a hitless performance (0-for-2) against the Braves.

 Wander Franco Game Info & Props vs. the Braves